 What is a Manual Meat Grinder?

 A manual meat grinder is the right choice if you use it occasionally.
-But I think it’s the right choice for beginners to understand how does a meat grinder works.
+But I think it’s the right choice for beginners to understand how a meat grinder works.
 Besides, you can’t say no to working out your arms in exchange for some delicious meatloaves.

 But if time and strength are not your strongest side, please don’t buy the manual meat grinder.